TolikPylypchuk/Matchmaker/README.md

 be rewritten using the `if-else-if` statement, which is still a statement, and thus cannot yield a result.

+There are also lazy equivalents of these patterns, which take value providers instead of values, for example `EqualTo(() => 1)`.
+They are useful, when the value to compare to is obtained with a long-running computation.

 ## Discriminated unions

 While discriminated unions are not directly supported in C#, they can be modelled